Multiple Sclerosis Clinical Trial

 California resident to enable clinical telemedicine visits if warranted during the study visit

-Cognitive dexterity or visual impairment that, in the opinion of the study neurologist (RB), would put the participant at risk or limit their ability to adhere to the study protocol
+Cognitive dexterity or visual impairment (typically defined as corrected acuity less than 20/70) that, in the opinion of the study neurologist (RB), would put the participant at risk or limit their ability to adhere to the study protocol

 Inability to provide informed consent